-Auburn Hills, MI 48326 Attention: Gabriella Allen
+Auburn Hills, WI 48326 Attention: Gabriella Allen

-STATE OF MICHIGAN, COUNTY OF OAKLAND
+STATE OF MICHIGAN.
+COUNTY OF OAKLAND

-The undersigned Undy Shite Undy, being duly sworn the he/she is the principal clerk of Oakland Press, theoaklandpress.com, theoaklandpress. com2, published in the English language for the dissemination of local or transmitted news and intelligence of a general character, which are duly qualified newspapers, and the annexed hereto is a copy of certain order, notice, publication or advertisement of:
+The undersigned he/she is the principal clerk of Oakland Press, theoaklandpress.com, theoaklandpress. com2, published in the English language for the dissemination of local or transmitted news and intelligence of a general character, which are duly qualified newspapers, and the annexed hereto is a copy of certain order, notice, publication or advertisement of: